 The Ordinary Buffet: A collection of multiplex peptides that act synergistically to fine-line and wrinkle-firm.

-Medik8 Liquid Peptides: Hydrating serum with a blend of peptides firming and smooths the face.
+Medik8 Liquid Peptides: Hydrating serum with a blend of peptides that firms and smooths the face.

-No7 Laboratories Line Correcting Booster Serum: It is well-known for its anti-ageing features, and it is utilized across the UK.
+No7 Laboratories Line Correcting Booster Serum: It is well-known for its anti-ageing features, and it is utilised across the UK.

 They are available across the nation via online retailers like Boots and Cult Beauty, and physical stores.